everythingville/everythingville.github.io/planning.md

 ## Gym
 - Print any exercise
 - Export exercises in rich text
+- Add more details to exercises
 - Add more exercises
 - Add more workout categories
+- Filter by focus area
+- Fitness tracker

 ## Restaurant
 - Print any recipe
 - Export recipes in rich text
+- Add more details to recipes
 - Add more recipes
 - Add more recipe categories
+- Filter by dietary restrictions

 ## Home
 - Print current journal